JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-scrollbars.md

 ![Lazy scrollbar](compose-desktop-lazy-scrollbar.gif){width=289}

-## What's Next?
+## What's next?

-You can also explore the tutorials about [other desktop components](https://github.com/JetBrains/compose-multiplatform/tree/master/tutorials/Desktop_Components).
+You can also explore the tutorials about [other desktop components](https://github.com/JetBrains/compose-multiplatform/tree/master/tutorials#desktop).